MESAHub/mesa/docs/source/faq.rst

 --------------------------------------------------

 Make sure you have the option pgstar_flag = .TRUE. in the &star_job section of your input file.
-Also, if you're not using the SDK, make sure you enabled PGPLOT in your utils/makefile_header file (when using the SDK, PGPLOT is enabled by default).
+Also, if you are building without the SDK, make sure that you haven't disabled pgplot in ``make/defaults-module.mk``.

 How can I make a movie from my pgstar output?
 ---------------------------------------------